Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 What is the TTR claims process?

 Theatre Tax Relief is claimed as part of the Company Tax Return (CT600) that is filed with HMRC.
-To make a TTR claim, you must provide an Additional Information Form with your claim.
+To make a TTR claim, you must provide the following documents:

-• Analysis of core costs, broken down by category and by EEA (or UK) and non-EEA (or non-UK) spending
+• An analysis of core costs, broken down by category and by EEA (or UK) and non-EEA (or non-UK) spending

 To claim the touring rate, you must also provide the number of performances at each premises.